-On the third day, booths and exhibits open at noon, followed by a relaxing Sunday afternoon of jazz and reggae on stage from local and national bands.
+On Sunday, booths and exhibits open at noon, followed by a relaxing Sunday afternoon of jazz and reggae on stage from local and national bands.

 The Festival is part of a permanent exhibit at the Library of Congress in Washington D.C. and is listed in Florida Black Heritage Trails.
 The Festival has also been recognized by local and national elected officials.

 Sponsors of the Festival have included: local government agencies, Cox Media, Nationwide Insurance, Gainesville Sun, Mercedes-Benz, American Airlines, UF Health, Santa Fe College and the University of Florida, local organizations Delta Sigma Theta Sorority, Omega Psi Phi Fraternity, and many more.
 The Festival has enjoyed a long and fruitful relationship with individuals, businesses and organizations in the Greater Gainesville area.